bgplab/bgplab/docs/session/8-passive.md

 ## Device Requirements {#req}

 * Use any device [supported by the _netlab_ BGP configuration module](https://netlab.tools/platforms/#platform-routing-support) for HUB and S1.
 * Use any device for which _netlab_ implements [passive BGP neighbors and BGP timers](https://netlab.tools/plugins/bgp.session/#platform-support) for the external routers (S2 and S3).
-The Git repository contains external router initial device configurations for Cumulus Linux.

 ## Start the Lab